 How wonderful when we can enjoy a nice fat check as extra income!
 Sometimes the windfall is small, sometimes it’s big, and for the super-lucky ones, it may even be huge.

-Unexpected Windfall vs. Regular Income
+Windfall vs. Regular Income

-Your regular income is expected, and, unless you depend a lot on commissions and highly variable pay, you know how much you are earning and when the check will be deposited.
-For this kind of predictable income, you should have already a plan in place on how to use it.
+Your regular income is expected, and unless you depend a lot on commissions and highly variable pay, you know how much you are earning and when the check will be deposited.
+For this kind of predictable income, you should already have a plan in place on how to use it.

 Generally speaking, your regular income should cover your fixed expenses, variable expenses, and savings toward your financial goals.